Course Leader MA Media, Communications and Critical Practice

 London College of Communication

-Rebecca is Course Leader of the MA in Media, Communications and Critical Practice at London College of Communication, and she lectures and researches in the field of media and cultural studies.
+Rebecca is Senior Lecturer in Media and Communications at London College of Communication.
+She teaches and researches in the field of media, communications and cultural studies.

-Rebecca’s research explores the interpenetration of culture and economy.
-Her recent publications include The Cultural Politics of Austerity: Past and Present in Austere Times (Palgrave Macmillan, 2013) and a special issue of New Formations on Austerity (2016).
+Rebecca’s research explores the interpenetration of culture and economy, with a current focus on taxation imaginaries.
+Key publications include The Cultural Politics of Austerity: Past and Present in Austere Times (Palgrave Macmillan, 2013) and a special issue of New Formations on Austerity (2016).

-Culture and economy; cultures of austerity; alternative economies; economic and welfare imaginaries; taxation imaginaries; degrowth and sustainability; uses of the past; memory, history, heritage.
+Culture and economy; taxation imaginaries; economic and welfare imaginaries; cultures of austerity; alternative economies; degrowth and environmental politics; uses of the past; memory, history, heritage.

-Rebecca has explored both dynamics in her research on the uses of the past in austerity culture, examining the popular conviction that the austerity years of the Second World War and post-war period offer a historical precedent for today’s challenging times.
+Previously Rebecca has researched the uses of the past in austerity culture.
 The Cultural Politics of Austerity (Palgrave Macmillan, 2013) examines austerity’s conflicted meanings, from ‘austerity chic’ and anti-austerity protest to economic and eco-austerity.
-Articles from this project have appeared in Subjectivity, the Journal of European Popular Culture, and the Journal of Consumer Culture.
+This book was longlisted for the International Political Economy Group Book Prize (2014) and articles from this project appeared in Subjectivity, the Journal of European Popular Culture, and the Journal of Consumer Culture.
 Book chapter contributions are published in British Cultural Memory and the Second World War (Bloomsbury, 2013) and Transitioning to a Post-Carbon Society: Degrowth, Austerity and Wellbeing (Palgrave Macmillan, 2016).

 Rebecca welcomes applications from prospective MPhil/PhD students who share her research interests.